diws1/diws1/README.md

                                                           Hi there 👋

-                                        I’m diws1, a freelancer and GNU/Linux user...
+                                         I’m diws, a freelancer and GNU/Linux user...
                                      I'm not a programmer, but I like how the code works 😄

                                                ✨ My favorite distro is Arch ✨